 An applicant to the program should have a cumulative GPA of 3.0, or a GPA of 3.0 in the last 60 hours of coursework, or a GPA of 3.0 in a master's degree program.
-The Graduate Record Examination or other standardized test is not required.
 Three letters of recommendation, a resume, and a statement of purpose should be submitted.
 Additional graduate school requirements may apply.
 Please see the Admission Criteria section of this catalog.

 Health Education & Promotion, MPH

 |HHE 512||Adv Foundations of Pub Hlth||3|